samuelfebreiro/c-/README.md

 ### Hi! :)

-Here you have some of the programs I make in C++.
-You can quickly compile them using Dev-C++ https://sourceforge.net/projects/orwelldevcpp/
+Here you have some of the programs I make in C++

 Info about the programs: